ojalaquellueva/TNRSbatch/README.md

 ### V. Notes

-1. Taxonomic sources (command line option "sources") are the short codes for the taxonomic databases, as loaded to the TNRS database, that will be consulted to resolve the name.
-These codes are drawn directly from the TNRS database, as per column "sourceName" of table source.
-Current values: tropicos, tpl, gcc, ildis, usda, ncbi.
-See TNRS website for details.
+1. Taxonomic sources (command line option "sources") are short codes for the taxonomic sources in the TNRS database that will be consulted to resolve the name.
+These codes are drawn directly from the TNRS database, as per column "sourceName" of table "source".
+Current values: 'tropicos, tpl, gcc, ildis, usda, ncbi.
+Sources code parameters are submitted as a comma delimited list surround by quotes: e.g., 'tropicos,tpl,usda'.
+See online TNRS website for more information on each source (http://tnrs.iplantcollaborative.org/sources.html).

 2. Family classification source (command line option "class").
 The short codes of the taxonomic database used to apply the family classification to each name.
 These codes are drawn directly from column "sourceName" in table source of the TNRS database.
 The source must also have a complete family classification in table higherClassification.
 This relationship is identified by the join source.sourceID=higherClassification.classificationSourceID.
+See http://tnrs.iplantcollaborative.org/instructions.html#classification for details.

 3. Family may be pre-pended to the scientific name (e.g., "Poaceae Poa annua").
 This will constrain the genus and species matches that family only.
-Prevents spurious fuzzy matches to similarly-spelled taxa in other families.
+Including family prevents spurious matches to homonyms or similarly-spelled taxa in different families.

+### VI.
+References

+﻿Boyle, B., N. Hopkins, Z. Lu, J. A. Raygoza Garay, D. Mozzherin, T. Rees, N. Matasci, M. L. Narro, W. H. Piel, S. J. Mckay, S. Lowry, C. Freeland, R. K. Peet, and B. J. Enquist.
+2013.
+The taxonomic name resolution service: An online tool for automated standardization of plant names.
+BMC Bioinformatics 14(1):16.

+Mozzherin, D. Y. 2008.
+GlobalNamesArchitecture/biodiversity: Scientific Name Parser. https:// github.com/GlobalNamesArchitecture/biodiversity.
+Accessed 15 Sep 2017

+Rees, T. 2014.
+Taxamatch, an Algorithm for Near ('Fuzzy’) Matching of Scientific Names in Taxonomic Databases.
+PloS one 9(9): e107510.